TheDarkSkyXD/arch-spec-site/README.md

 ## Getting Started

+### Prerequisites

+- Node.js (v20+) with pnpm for frontend development
+- Python 3.12+ with uv for backend development
+- Docker and Docker Compose for containerized deployment
+- MongoDB (local instance or containerized)
+- Firebase project with Authentication configured

+### Development Setup

+See [dev-scripts-README.md](dev-scripts-README.md) for detailed development setup instructions.

+### Authentication

+This project uses Firebase Authentication.
+For authentication setup details, see [README-firebase-auth.md](README-firebase-auth.md).

+### Docker Deployment

+For Docker-based deployment instructions, including CI/CD with GitHub Actions, see the [Docker Deployment Guide](DOCKER-DEPLOYMENT.md).

-_Implementation details to be added as the project progresses._
+_Additional implementation details to be added as the project progresses._